 Why wait longer than you need to and how to avoid NHS Waiting Time for knee arthroscopy?
 Jump NHS Waiting Time for Knee Arthroscopy and get NHS refunded surgery abroad.
 You can save money and time by opting for Knee arthroscopic surgery abroad.
 Treatment abroad is lower than in UK private clinics, and there are no waiting lists.

-As a rule, the cost of treatment abroad is lower than in UK.
-Arthroscopy in the UK can be very expensive, and in many EU countries the same procedure can be found at a fraction of the cost.
-Often this means that you can combine your surgery with a holiday, for less than the price of having the surgery alone in UK.
+As a rule, the cost of treatment abroad is lower than in the UK.
+Arthroscopy in the UK can be very expensive, and in many EU countries, the same procedure can be found at a fraction of the cost.
+Often this means that you can combine your surgery with a holiday, for less than the price of having the surgery alone in the UK.

 What is Knee arthroscopy surgery?

 Knee arthroscopic surgery is little invasive surgery that is done through small, approximately 1 cm wide incisions in the knee joint.
-During the procedure your orthopaedic surgeon inserts video camera objective with very bright light beam into the knee joint.
+During the procedure, your orthopaedic surgeon inserts a video camera objective with a very bright light beam into the knee joint.
 Knee arthroscopy abroad is performed through the remaining incisions places.

 During arthroscopy diagnoses several knee problems, such as a torn meniscus or a misaligned patella (kneecap).